2br-2b/Github-Copilot-Project/README.md

 Right now, this project is under active development.
 By the end of the semester, I need to have a 4-5 page paper on the topic.
 My current outline seems to be for a much bigger project than the Junior Seminar, so I'll probably have to cut it down for this semester.
 I'll probably store the extra content I produce here for when I do my Thesis.

+# Experimental Methodology

+In order to determine the methodology I will use for the experiment, I have a few options I'm considering listed in [methodology](Methodology.md)

 # Current progress
 I'm working on my [outline](Outline.md).